LoopKit/loopdocs/docs/operation/loop-settings/configurations.md

 ## Basal Rates

+!!!danger ""
-Your basal rates have already been initially populated when you finished the `Add Pump` part of the setup previously.
+    **Note: You cannot enter basal rates until you first add a pump in Loop settings.** Your basal rates will be initially populated when you walk through the `Add Pump` part of the setup at the beginning of this setup guide.

 Only one basal schedule may be set in each Loop app.
 The basal increments are available according to the increments of the particular pump/pod you are using.
 Not all pumps provide the same increments for basal deliveries.
 Basal schedule must start at midnight and cannot contain rates of 0 U/hr.

 If you need to edit your basal schedule, simply make the edits as needed and then click on `Save to Pump...` or `Sync With Pod` button, depending on which pump you are using.